Basal Cell Carcinoma

 Many BCC’s are very typical and easily defined by clinical examination.
 Many others, however, may look atypical or are not clearly defined.
 In such cases, formal biopsy to accurately define diagnosis is important before planning treatment and in such cases, Dr Drielsma always insists on such formal biopsy and pathological diagnosis before embarking on treatment.

 The most effective treatment of choice for BCC is surgery.
-In some early or thin cases, non-surgical treatments such as creams and photo-dynamic therapy may be used, surgery is still the most effective treatment of choice with a 90% or so cure rate.
+In some early or thin cases, non-surgical treatments such as creams and photo-dynamic therapy may be used, surgery is still the most effective treatment of choice with an over 90% cure rate.

 As a large proportion of BCC’s occur on the face, surgical treatment with plastic, cosmetically optimised treatment is very important to minimise scarring and give the best aesthetic outcome.
 Plastic surgeons have pioneered techniques to remove BCC’s and cosmetically reconstruct the resultant defects in the best possible way along well established aesthetic principles.